Psychology graduate school

 An applicant who goes above and beyond a traditional undergraduate degree and has the drive to attend a psychology graduate school proves a dedication and passion for his or her chosen profession that new employers seek.

-This advanced degree is not limited to new students currently graduating from their four year curriculum.
+This advanced degree is not limited to new students currently graduating from their four-year curriculum.
 There are literally thousands of currently employed professionals who could expand their career potential with an advanced degree.
-Those working in Human Resources, Law Enforcement, and Marketing, just to name a few, could benefit tremendously from a higher degree from a psychology graduate school.
+Those working in Human Resources, Law Enforcement, and Marketing, just to name a few, could benefit from a higher degree from a psychology graduate school.

 Once an individual has realized the need for future psychology education, it is important to select from the best psychology graduate schools.
 The school must be able to fit the new student’s lifestyle and schedule.
 Not all students can attend a traditional campus full-time.
-They may need a blend of on-line access to complement in-person classes.
-The best choice for many looking into psychology graduate schools is The Chicago School of Professional Psychology.
+They may need a blend of online access to complement on-campus classes.
+For students considering psychology graduate schools, a school with an online option is The Chicago School of Professional Psychology (TCSPP).

-The Chicago School is a not-for-profit, accredited institution with more than 4,500 students at campuses across the country (Chicago, Los Angeles, and Washington, D.C.) and online.
-TCSPP has been an innovator in the field of psychology and related behavioral science for more than 30 years.
+The Chicago School of Professional Psychology is a not-for-profit, regionally accredited institution with more than 4,300 students at campuses across the country (Chicago, Southern California, and Washington, D.C.) and online.
+TCSPP has been an innovator in the field of psychology and related behavioral science since 1979.
 TCSPP offers more than 20 degree programs and a wealth of opportunities for international experiences.

-For psychology graduate schools, The Chicago School offers an outstanding selection of Master and Ph.D. level concentrations.
-There are Master programs in Forensic Psychology, Clinical Psychology, Applied Behavior Analysis or Industrial and Organizational Psychology.
+For psychology graduate schools, TCSPP offers an array of Master’s- and Ph.D.-level concentrations.
+There are Master’s programs in Forensic Psychology, Clinical Psychology, Applied Behavior Analysis or Industrial and Organizational Psychology.
 Doctoral candidates can choose from exciting specializations like Applied Clinical Psychology, International Psychology, Applied Behavior Analysis and Clinical Forensic Psychology.
-These are not all of the programs but rather a sample of the many career choices.
+These are not all of the programs but rather a sampling of the many program choices.